expectedparrot/edsl/docs/starter_tutorial.rst

      'scenario.activity']

+The `Results` object also supports SQL-like queries:

 .. code-block:: python

-    # The Results object also supports SQL-like queries
+    # Execute an SQL-like query on the results
     results.sql("select * from self", shape="wide")

 .. raw:: html

     View the output and examples of other methods in interactive notebooks <a href="https://deepnote.com/workspace/expected-parrot-c2fa2435-01e3-451d-ba12-9c36b3b87ad9/project/Expected-Parrot-examples-b457490b-fc5d-45e1-82a5-a66e1738a4b9/notebook/Tutorial%20-%20Starter%20Tutorial-e080f5883d764931960d3920782baf34" target="_blank">here</a>.<br><br>
-    Learn more about use cases and ways to conduct AI-powered research in the <a href="http://www.expectedparrot.com/getting-started#edsl-showcase" target="_blank">EDSL Showcase</a>.